langjam/jam0001/fnord/README.md

 	#! parent
 	child = {};

-comments can be inspected at run time.
+comments can be inspected at run time, which we use to implement an idiomatic version of hello world.

 	# hello, world!
 	x = {};